site24x7/plugins/check_updates_amazonlinux/ReadMe.md

 ### Metrics Captured

 - #### Packages_to_be_updated
-             No.of packages needs to be updated.
+            The number of packages that need to be updated.
 - #### Security_updates
-             No.of security packages, needs to be updated.
+            The number of security packages that need to be updated.